imrulo/consejo-seguro-app/README.md

 - `/hooks`: Custom React hooks (e.g., `useLocalAnalytics`).
 - `/public`: Static assets, manifest.json, and service worker configuration.

+---

 ## 🤝 Contributing & Support

 This is an open-source initiative driven by community support.
-Contributions—code, translations, or local tips are welcome!
+Contributions—code, translations, or local tips—are welcome!

 If you believe in this mission and want to support the development:

 - **GitHub Sponsors**: [Sponsor imrulo](https://github.com/sponsors/imrulo)
 - **Crypto (ETH)**: `imrulo.eth` (0xc7427F23C55a980cD2Ceea25eDb3b372af70aF0E)

+---

 ## 📄 License